-<aside> 🔥 New private coaching slots available from March!
-Send me an e-mail with some details about you to firstname.lastname@example.org and I’ll invite you to an intro call so that we can get to know each other better and explore how we could work together xx
+<aside> 🔥 I currently have availability for two more clients from April/May!
+Send me an e-mail with some details about you to email@example.com and I’ll invite you to an intro call so that we can get to know each other better and explore how we could work together xx

 The term "coach" originally comes from English and literally means "carriage".
 So a coach is the one who helps others to move forward or change.
 The concept of coaching first became known to a broader public through competitive sport, in which a coach comprehensively supports a competitive athlete, i.e. psychologically and beyond the purely technical and athletic part.

 According to the definition of the leading coaching associations, coaching is “professional advice, guidance, and support for people with management/control functions and for experts in companies and organizations.
 The objective of coaching is the further development of individual or collective learning and performance processes for professional or personal concerns.”
 (Deutscher Verband für Coaching und Training).

 Based on my +10 years of experience as a coach and having been on the client side multiple times, too, I consider the most important and valuable elements of coaching to be the following:

 Private coaching is the most personalized service that I offer.

 I act as a guide on your journey, help you understand what you want and need from your career or your business, and help you create real-life changes so that you can feel happy, motivated, and fulfilled in your work life (again).

 Every 1-1 coaching is different because it’s 100% tailored to you.